 What is the deadline for submitted verification documents?

-Please remember, participation in the verification process is not optional!
-If you are selected, you must comply to be eligible for financial aid of any sort.
+Remember: participation in the Verification process is not optional!
+If you are selected, you must comply to be eligible for financial aid.

 How soon after I submit my documents will verification be completed?

 Normal processing time is 2-3 weeks, but it could take 4-5 weeks during peak processing periods (July-September).

 You should submit all of your documentation together and ensure that the information is complete and accurate.
 If the Office of Financial Aid reviews your file and then asks for missing or incomplete information, you will be subject to another processing time cycle upon receipt of the new documents.